Jiahui-Meredith-Li/DFT-Calculation/README.md

 # FET Calculation Scripts

 This repository contains Python scripts related to Field-Effect Transistor (FET) simulations using first-principles DFT and NEGF methods.

+## 📁 Contents

+# Monolayer PtSe₂ MOSFET Simulation

+This repository contains simulation scripts for a monolayer PtSe₂ MOSFET with the following specifications:

+- **Gate length**: 5 nm
+- **Underlap**: 1 nm
+- **Transport direction**: Zigzag
+- **Material**: Monolayer PtSe₂

+These scripts are designed to assist in first-principles (DFT-based) simulations of transport properties using FET configurations.